 Navigating a shareholders agreement: ROFR or ROFO?

-In the first of our Corporate Wire series, in which we distil common corporate and transactional issues into bite-sized insight, we answer a commonly asked question: What is the difference between a right of first refusal (ROFR) and a right of first offer (ROFO)?
+In the first of our new series, HFW Insights: Navigating a shareholders agreement, in which we distil common corporate and transactional issues into bite-sized insight, we answer a commonly asked question: What is the difference between a right of first refusal (ROFR) and a right of first offer (ROFO)?

 Acquiring another company is a common growth strategy, especially when businesses are looking to expand overseas.